Security & Privacy

 Department-level passwords: For internal HR reports distributed to a specific management team, a shared department password is acceptable.
 Change it when team members leave.

 Sensitive medical and disciplinary records: These warrant the highest protection level.
-Consider using the Redact PDF tool to black out particularly sensitive sections before sharing with anyone who doesn't need the full context - a manager reviewing a leave policy doesn't need to see the underlying medical details.
+Consider using Redact PDF to permanently remove particularly sensitive sections before sharing with anyone who doesn't need the full context - a manager reviewing a leave policy doesn't need to see the underlying medical details.
+Adding sequential identifiers to multi-page HR case files also keeps disclosure logs auditable.

 In most jurisdictions (GDPR in Europe, PDPA in Singapore, IT Act and DPDP in India), personal data transmitted electronically must be protected with appropriate technical measures.
 Password protection with AES-128 encryption satisfies the "appropriate technical measures" standard for most routine HR document sharing.